 Associate Professor of Ophthalmology William R. Morris, MD, serves as HEI's director of medical student education.
-He also holds a monthly Student Interest Group in Ophthalmology (SIGIO) for the purposes of:
+In addition to overseeing the required and elective ophthalmology rotations, he also is faculty advisor for the Student Interest Group in Ophthalmology (SIGIO), which:

-- educating medical students about the specialty of Ophthalmology as a career choice,
+- educates medical students about the specialty of Ophthalmology as a career choice,

-- increasing their knowledge of diseases of the eyes and their adnexae, examination techniques, and the eyes' relationship to systemic diseases, and
+- increases their knowledge of diseases of the eyes and their adnexae, examination techniques, and the eyes' relationship to systemic diseases, and

-- offering opportunities for medical students to become involved in community service, research, or other scholarly activities at HEI.
+- offers opportunities for medical students to become involved in community service, research, or other scholarly activities at HEI.

-Dr. Barrett G. Haik has also served as a mentor for medical students in a program directed by Suzanne Gronemeyer that was funded by the National Institutes of Health.
-A number of students also perform laboratory rotations under the guidance of our research faculty through the NIH Medical Research Student Fellowship Program.
+Summer internships are also available to students of different education levels — high school and college students as well as students from medical schools other than UT — which provide greater exposure to the discipline of ophthalmology.
+Students at all of these education levels have the opportunity to observe faculty members as they perform surgeries or clinics.
+Also, Dr. Barrett G. Haik has served as a mentor for medical students in a program directed by Suzanne Gronemeyer that was funded by the National Institutes of Health (POE grant).
+A number of students perform laboratory rotations under the guidance of our research faculty through the NIH Medical Research Student Fellowship Program.